gouravkhunger/jekyll-auto-authors/README.md

     $ bundle install

-**Note**: This project depends on utilities inside the `jekyll-paginate-v2` plugin to override the autopage and pagination behaviour.
+**Note**: This project depends on utilities inside the [`jekyll-paginate-v2`](https://github.com/sverrirs/jekyll-paginate-v2) plugin to override the autopage and pagination behaviour.
 Please make sure to install and enable it first.

 ## Usage

 This plugin fits well inside the configuration for `jekyll-paginate-v2` plugin.

 First, you need to set pagination configuration inside `_config.yml` file.
-This is similar to what the `jekyll-paginate-v2` plugin does.
+This is similar to what the pagination plugin does.

 ```yml
 pagination: